 • Flattens epibole edges

-Hydrofera BLUE® CLASSIC is intended as an external dressing for use in local management of wounds such as pressure ulcers, donor sites, venous stasis ulcers, arterial ulcers, diabetic ulcers, abrasions, lacerations, superficial burns, post-surgical incisions and other external wounds inflicted by trauma.
+Hydrofera Blue CLASSIC® is intended as an external dressing for use in local management of wounds such as pressure injuries, donor sites, venous stasis ulcers, arterial ulcers, diabetic ulcers, abrasions, lacerations, superficial burns, post-surgical incisions, and other external wounds inflicted by trauma.

 The dressings are not indicated for third-degree burns.

 Methylene blue (less than or equal to 0.00025 g/g)